mbdavid/LiteDB/README.md

 ## Try online

 [Try LiteDB Web Shell](http://litedb.azurewebsites.net/).
-For security reasons, in online version not all commands are avaiable.
+For security reasons, in online version not all commands are available.
 Try offline version for full features tests.

 ## How install